MEET the SPEAKER

 on-line Contact Form

-Faigin hosting the "Gage Collector's Gala," an annual fundraiser to support scholarships and programming at the Gage Academy of Art in Seattle.
+Faigin MC-ing the "Gage Collector's Gala," an annual fundraiser to support scholarships and programming at Gage Academy of Art in Seattle.

 Gary Faigin has been an educator, lecturer and public speaker for over three decades.
 His breadth of understanding in the visual arts as a practitioner, historian and educator, combined with his enthusiastic speaking style, make him a warm and accessible speaker for audiences of all ages.

 Faigin has given art demonstrations and talks in schools and colleges, as well as to many art groups.
 He has spoken at conferences and Rotary Club meetings, lectured at museums and given art tours of many public and private collections.
 He has been a moderator, panelist and host for a variety of art-related talks including televised ArtTalks at Seattle's Town Hall.

 A sampling of Faigin's speaking topics are included below: